As a benefit paid by the employer, tuition waivers are treated as a taxable benefit in certain instances.

 - Credit course/program(s) for yourself: Non-taxable

-- Extended Learning course/program: The waiver may or may not be taxable
+- UBC Extended Learning and Sauder Continuing Business Studies course/program: The waiver may or may not be taxable

 - Most business or employment-related courses are not taxable.